ckevinhill/ckhill-blog/content/posts/great-expectations-pyspark-mongodb.md

 Upon running `docker compose up` you should be able to access web-ui for Mongo-Express via `http://localhost:8081/`.

+If it isn't desired to run a local development enviornment, the [MongoDB Cloud Atlas](https://www.mongodb.com/cloud) service provides free MongoDB instances that can be used as an alternative.

 ## Data Generation via Great Expectations

 In order to reflect actual, expected usage a [mock data pipeline](https://github.com/ckevinhill/csci_e59_mongo_greatexp_pyspark/blob/main/src/data-pipeline.py) was created to simulate in-world data validation.